amfejosi/Module2Capstone/README.md

 # Module2Capstone

-## Main Topic: Best Areas for AirBnb Investment in Bangkok
+## Main Topic: Price Reccommendation for Airbnb Investment in Bangkok
-Which type of accomodation would be the most fitting for each region based on price, availability, and number of reviews.

 ### Introduction
 This capstone project for the Purwadhika Data Science Programme focuses on exploring data from start to finsih regarding Airbnb listings in Bangkok.
 The goal of this project is to apply the skills and knowledge regarding data cleaning, data analysis, and data storytelling gained during Module 2 in a practical case study, demonstrating my understanding of key concepts and usage of tools covered in the module.